-Desired future socioeconomic scenarios under which these impacts will evolve are specified in annex 4 of the methodology document.
+The analysis should include an assessment of vulnerability (see 'Distribution of impacts' below) as a key input into the risk assessment.
+Desired future socioeconomic scenarios under which the risk impacts will evolve are specified in annex 4 of the methodology document.
 Bidders should outline their ability to utilise this approach as part of their bids.

-d) Distribution of impacts
+• Distribution of impacts